nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: More information about multi-step commands:**<br>

 * Some commands require multiple input information which can be very tedious to type in one go.
 Multi-step commands therefore allow such commands to be used with greater ease by users as the system will prompt them for input items one at a time.
-To skip input for optional fields, you can just press the `Enter` key without typing anything when you are prompted to enter an optional field.
+To skip input for optional fields, you can just press the <kbd>Enter</kbd> key without typing anything when you are prompted to enter an optional field.
 * The commands listed in this section are specific to multi-step commands and are only applicable when the user is in the middle of a multi-step command.

 </div>